amplify-education/serverless-domain-manager/README.md

     basePath: "dev"
     domainName: serverless.foo.com
     stage: dev
+    endpointType: 'REGIONAL'
+    certificateRegion: 'eu-west-1'

 ```
 If certificateName is not provided, the certificate will be chosen using the domain name.
 If certificateName is blank, an error will be thrown.
 If createRoute53Record is blank or not provided, it defaults to true.
+`endpointType` - accepts the values `REGIONAL` and `EDGE`. default is `EDGE`.
+`certificateRegion` - The region of the acm certificate, should be used only if `endpointType` is `REGIONAL`.
+If `endpointType` is `EDGE` it looks for certificates only in `us-east-1`

 ## Running